Docker

 Setting a custom admin password

 A custom admin password is required to set up a demo security configuration.
-Do one of the following:
+To simplify this example, we set the password in the docker-compose.yml

 Sample docker-compose.yml